 Cyber risk is a major concern in any modern organization, with cyberattacks affecting even the biggest tech companies.
-Teams need to better equipped to counter that risk and need to pull together in the direction of reducing it.
-For developers, that means secure coding – working from the outset to apply cyber security best practices to their work.
+Teams need to be better equipped to counter that risk and need to pull together in the direction of reducing it.
+For developers, that means secure coding - working from the outset to apply cyber security best practices to their work.

-In this blog post, we go through the basics of secure coding: what cyber risks is, how it can impact your organization, and how to mitigate it.
+In this blog post, we go through the basics of secure coding: what cyber risk is, how it can impact your organization, and how to mitigate it.
 We also cover best practices to incorporate into your daily duties as a developer.

 What is cyber risk?

 Cyber risk, simply put, is any risk caused by threats to or flaws in your computer systems that could result in critical damages to an organization.
 This is often the result of security incidents, bugs, or accidents.
 The implications of this may be reputational damage, lost productivity or revenue, or data loss/exposure, for example.
 Most organizations collect, process, and store information of varying degrees of sensitivity; the more sensitive the data, the greater the risk.